fessy1der/Learning-Devops-Guide-for-beginners/README.md

   - [Learn Terraform with Azure by Building a Dev Environment](https://www.youtube.com/watch?v=V53AHWun17s)
   - [Learn Terraform with Google Cloud Platform](https://www.youtube.com/watch?v=VCayKl82Lt8)

-  While Terraform is popular and can do most of the job, you might run into vendor-specific tools like AWS's Cloudformation, Azure's ARM templates and GCP Cloud Deployment Manager.
+  While Terraform is popular and can do most of the job, you might run into vendor-specific tools like AWS's Cloudformation, Azure's ARM templates, and GCP Cloud Deployment Manager.

 - Containerisation: Containerization is a lightweight and portable form of virtualization that allows applications and their dependencies to be packaged together in a single, standardized unit called a container.
 These containers can run consistently across different computing environments, providing a level of abstraction that simplifies the deployment, scaling, and management of applications.
 The most important knowledge you need here is docker & Kubernetes (also written as k8s).
   - [Docker Crash Course for Absolute Beginners](https://www.youtube.com/watch?v=pg19Z8LL06w&t=2060s)